Blog

 Train staff to maintain a clean space both in the front of the house and the kitchen.
 Here's a sample checklist:

-• Regularly clean the bathrooms, and ensure soap and paper towel dispensers are continually refilled (or that paperless hand dryers are in good working order) so customers can feel clean when they sit down to eat.
+Regularly clean the bathrooms, and ensure soap and paper towel dispensers are continually refilled (or that paperless hand dryers are in good working order).

 A clean environment helps ensure restaurant customers feel comfortable and want to return with their friends and family.

-Whether you’re a new restaurant or a household name, partnering with local businesses for cross-promotions, or sponsoring local events by offering gift cards as prizes, can increase foot traffic and attract customers.
+Whether you're a new restaurant or a household name, partnering with local businesses for cross-promotions or sponsoring local events by offering gift cards as prizes can increase foot trafficcustomers.

 Offer first-time customer deals and a loyalty program with perks like free drinks or appetizers.
 Train staff in cross-selling and up-selling to highlight promotions and new menu items, maximizing each guest's spending.

 Recent inflation had an unexpected effect on happy hour traffic.
-Casual dining saw weekday traffic rise 9% over the course of a year, and weekend traffic jump 13% during the 4 to 7 p.m. time slot.
+Casual dining saw weekday traffic rise 9% over the course of a year, and weekend traffic jumped 13% between 4 and 7 p.m.
 Brunch specials also attract steady crowds, boosting sales during slower hours.

 Meanwhile, limited-service concepts saw a 20% increase on weekdays and a massive 25% increase on weekends.

 Half of diners say social media influences restaurant choices, and 22% return due to a strong online presence.
-Used effectively, it boosts revenue, engagement, and brand recall.
+When used effectively, it boosts revenue, engagement, and brand recall.

 Inconsistent posting or low-value content leads to lost followers and buried posts by algorithms.
 However, managing every platform is time-consuming, so focus on where your target audience spends time.

-For example, below is a graph of where you can find Gen Z online.
+It's worth paying attention to how different generations use social media.
+For example, below is a graph of where you can find Gen Z online:

 In addition to staying in the restaurant, here are other things survey respondents were likely to do if they enjoy the music in a restaurant: